Methuselah

 His life is described in further detail in other texts such as the Book of Enoch, Slavonic Enoch, and the Book of Moses.
-Bible commentators have offered various explanations as to why the Book of Genesis describes him as having died at such an advanced age; some believe that Methuselah's age is the result of a mistranslation, while others believe that his age is used to give the impression that part of Genesis takes place in a very distant past.
+Bible commentators have offered various explanations as to why the Book of Genesis describes him as having died at such an advanced age: myth, mistranslation, or giving the impression that part of Genesis takes place in a very distant past.
 Methuselah's name has become synonymous with longevity, and he has been portrayed and referenced in film, television and music.

 In the Bible

 Methuselah is a biblical patriarch mentioned in Genesis 5:21–27, as part of the genealogy linking Adam to Noah.
 The following is taken from the New Revised Standard Version of the Bible: